×

 All about Troctolite and Gossan Properties

 Know all about Troctolite and Gossan properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Troctolite belongs to Igneous Rocks while Gossan belongs to Metamorphic Rocks.Texture of Troctolite is Phaneritic whereas that of Gossan is Rough, Sandy.
 Troctolite appears Veined and Shiny and Gossan appears Dull and Banded.
-The luster of Troctolite is not available while that of Gossan is metallic.
+The luster of Troctolite is while that of Gossan is metallic.
 Troctolite is available in dark grey to black colors whereas Gossan is available in brown, brown- black, gold, green, rust colors.
 The commercial uses of Troctolite are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Gossan are cemetery markers, commemorative tablets, gemstone.